Dolapo001/GDSC_Task/README.md

 - **Skill** and **Interest** have a one-to-many relationship with **UserSkill** and **UserInterest**, respectively.

 This schema ensures that UUIDs are used consistently for primary keys and foreign keys, and it maintains the integrity of the relationships between tables.

-For an Entity Relationship Diagram (ERD), refer to the `/docs/erd.pdf` file in the project repository.
+For an Entity Relationship Diagram (ERD), refer to the [database diagram](https://drawsql.app/teams/lonestarr/diagrams/gdsc-task).

 ---